luvwitch/ReadmeGenerator/README.md

 ## User Story

-AS A developer
+AS A developer <br>
-*I WANT a README generator
+I WANT a README generator<br>
-*SO THAT I can quickly create a professional README for a new project.
+SO THAT I can quickly create a professional README for a new project.

 ## Table of Contents